Nuclei-Software/nuclei-board-labs/doc/source/overview/hw.rst

 .. note::
     |rv_star| supports multiple power supply inputs, it allows multiple power supply to be connected at the same time when the jumper is connected properly.
-    About the jumper connection, please refer to :ref:`Jumper <jumper>`.
+    About the jumper connection, please refer to :ref:`Jumper Section <jumper>`.

-    The Micro USB supports bi-directional power supply, and the default is input.
+    The Micro USB port supports bi-directional power supply, and the default is input.
 In the case of using Micro USB as the single power supply, please pull down the VBUS_OE# signal (MCU PD3 pin) to fully turn on the MOSFET (Q1) to ensure good power supply.

 Extension Interface
 -------------------

 **Double row 2.54mm female header**
-  The outside of P3~p6 is Arduino-Compatible interface, which can be directly connected to the relevant expansion boards of Arduino interface.
+  The outside of P3~P6 is Arduino-Compatible interface, which can be directly connected to the relevant expansion boards with Arduino interface.

-  The corresponding MCU pins and function descriptions of the signals on the P3-P6 are listed below.
+  The corresponding MCU pins and function descriptions of the signals on the P3~P6 are listed below.

 .. _figure_hw_2: